USA BUCKET LIST | World Travelers reveal the 50 best places to visit in America

 Nature lovers will find a haven at Torrey Ines State natural reserve.
 Other must do activities include hiking to catch the view from Razor Point trail and kayaking into a cave.
 Over 70 miles of beaches line San Diego’s coastline, with some of the best being Mission Beach, La Jolla Shores, and Coronado.

 Noted for its unique nightlife and entertainment, San Diego is said to be the 10th most fun city in the USA.
-If that’s not all, the city also has a rich Hispanic heritage and some of the best Mexican food north of the border.
+If that’s not all, the city also has a substantial Hispanic heritage and some of the best Mexican food north of the border.

 8 | JOSHUA TREE NATIONAL PARK, CA